HardikHajela/Buy-N-Borrow/readme.md

 12. As a library Employee, I’d like to click a button to reject a book request
 13. As a user, I’d like to view the bookstore inventory
 14. As a user, I’d like to view the Leddy library inventory
-15. As a Library Employee, I’d like to view the Leddy library inventory
+15. As a library Employee, I’d like to view the Leddy library inventory
-16. As a Library Employee, I’d like to logout of the System
+16. As a library Employee, I’d like to logout of the System
 17. As a bookstore Employee, I’d like to logout of the System
-18. As a Library Employee, I’d like to exit the System from the Library Portal
+18. As a library Employee, I’d like to exit the System from the Library Portal
 19. As a bookstore Employee, I’d like to exit the System from the Bookstore portal
 20. As a user, I’d like to exit the System from the Home Page